Contents: Timing Belt Cover M111 ↡ M112/113 ↡

 25. Remove the chain guide pins (11).

-Note.
-During installation, the pins are seated on the sealant.
+Note: When installing, the pins are seated with sealant.

-26. Remove the bolts (A) fastening the timing cover to the cylinder head.
+26. Remove the bolts (A) securing the timing belt cover to the cylinder head.

-Note.
-The bolts are equipped with TORX heads.
+Note: The bolts are equipped with TORX type heads.

 27. Remove the drive belt pulley assembly with built-in vibration damper (95).

-28. Mark the timing cover bolts with a marker.
+28. Mark the timing belt cover mounting bolts with a marker.

-29. Turn out fixing bolts and remove a cover (65), - take care not to damage the head gasket.
+29. Unscrew the mounting bolts and remove the cover (65), being careful not to damage the head gasket.

-31. Thoroughly clean the mating surfaces of the cover and crankcase.
+31. Carefully clean the mating surfaces of the engine cover and crankcase.

-33. Lubricate the mating surface of the cover with sealant, making sure that the latter does not get into the oil reservoir (65a) gas distribution chain.
+33. Lubricate the mating surface of the cover with sealant, making sure that the latter does not get into the oil reservoir (65a) of the timing chain.

-34. Installation is carried out in the reverse order - when installing the cover, pull the chain up, completely removing its slack in the lower part.
-Make sure all fasteners are tightened to the correct torque.
+34. Installation is carried out in the reverse order - when installing the cover, pull the chain up, completely removing its slack at the bottom.
+Make sure that all fasteners are tightened with the required force.

 M112/113

-1 - Assembly of a fan with a viscous coupling; 2 - Auxiliary drive belt; 3 - The casing of the fan of the cooling system; 4 - Torsional vibration damper; 5 - Assembling the tensioner; 6 - Cylinder head covers with ignition coils; 7 - Oil filter housing with built-in liquid heat exchanger; 9 - Lower section of the oil pan; 11 - Steering pump; 12 - Water pump; 13 - Thermostat casing; 14 - Timing chain tensioner; 15 - Guide roller; 16 - Hose of the cooling path from the radiator to the thermostat housing; 17 - Hose of the cooling path connecting the circulation and water pumps (additional equipment); 18 - Hose of the cooling path from the radiator to the water pump; 19 - Sealing rings of the timing case; 20 - Air pump; 21 - Bolts for fastening the timing cover to the cylinder head; 22 - Upper section of the oil pan; 23 - Support bracket for oil pipelines АТ; A9 - A/C compressor; G2 - Generator
+1 - Assembly of the fan with viscous coupling; 2 - Auxiliary drive belt; 3 - Cooling system fan shroud; 4 - Torsional vibration damper; 5 - Tensioner assembly; 6 - Cylinder head covers with ignition coils; 7 - Oil filter housing with built-in liquid heat exchanger; 9 - Lower section of the oil pan; 11 - Steering pump; 12 - Water pump; 13 - Thermostat housing; 14 - Timing chain tensioner; 15 - Guide roller; 16 - Coolant hose from radiator to thermostat housing; 17 - Cooling tract hose connecting the circulation and water pumps (additional equipment); 18 - Cooling system hose from radiator to water pump; 19 - Timing case sealing rings; 20 - Air pump; 21 - Timing belt cover to cylinder head mounting bolts; 22 - Upper section of the oil pan; 23 - Support bracket for AT oil lines; A9 - Compressor K/V; G2 - Generator

-1. The details of installing the timing cover on 112 and 113 series engines are shown in the illustration, which includes all references in the text.
+1. The installation details of the timing cover on series 112 and 113 engines are shown in the illustration, to which all references in the text refer.

 2. Disconnect the negative cable from the battery.